danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 We have put the paper [on arXiv](https://arxiv.org/abs/1907.00481), and you can check the official implementations of the method in [Spektral](https://danielegrattarola.github.io/spektral/layers/pooling/#mincutpool) and [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#module-torch_geometric.nn.dense.mincut_pool).

-If you want to use minCUT in your own work, you can cite us with:
+If you want to use MinCutPool in your own work, you can cite us with:

 ```
 @article{bianchi2019mincut,
-  title={Mincut Pooling in Graph Neural Networks},
+  title={Spectral Clustering with Graph Neural Networks for Graph Pooling},
   author={Filippo Maria Bianchi and Daniele Grattarola and Cesare Alippi},
-  journal={arXiv preprint arXiv:1907.00481},
+  booktitle={Proceedings of the 37th International Conference on Machine learning (ICML)},
-  year={2019}
+  year={2020}
 }
 ```